libremfg/rhize-docs/content/how-to/publish-subscribe/turn-value-into-event.md

 ## Examples

-- :movie_camera:[Trigger BPMN]( https://www.youtube.com/watch?v=y5lr9JRmxDA).
+- :movie_camera: [Trigger BPMN]( https://www.youtube.com/watch?v=y5lr9JRmxDA).
 This video provides an example of creating a rule based on values for an OPC UA server in a baking process.